Title 105 | Chapter 001 | Regulation 330REG

 To purchase out-of-state service credit for a hazardous duty position, the employee shall:1.

-File at the agency a Form 4140 and a copy of the description of the duties of the out-of-state position from their former out-of-state employer;2.
+File at the agency a Form 4140 and a copy of the description of the duties of the out-of-state position from his or her former out-of-state employer;2.

 Meet the eligibility requirements established in subsection (9)(b) of this section;3.